v-community/v_by_example/README.md

 # V by Example

-🗒️ Note: This is still a work in progress
+🗒️ Note: This is still a work in progress.
+Check [our october plan](https://github.com/v-community/v_by_example/blob/master/october.plan) out to collaborate with us!

 ## List of examples